Using Voice and Biofeedback to Predict User Engagement during Product Feedback Interviews: Background and Related Work

-Biofeedback has been used also in RE, mainly to capture users' emotions \textit{while} using an app.
-For example, some studies~\cite{SMK19,MSE19} use mobile phone cameras to recognize facial muscle movements and associate them to the users' emotions when using different features of an app.
-This methodology was recently applied to enable user validation of new requirements~\cite{SKE19} and to for identifying usability issues~\cite{JBB19} with minimal privacy concerns~\cite{SSM19}.
+Biofeedback has also been used in RE, mainly to capture users' emotions \textit{while} using an app.
+For example, some studies~\cite{SMK19,MSE19} use mobile phone cameras to recognize facial muscle movements and associate them with the users' emotions when using different features of an app.
+This methodology was recently applied to enable user validation of new requirements~\cite{SKE19} and to identify usability issues~\cite{JBB19} with minimal privacy concerns~\cite{SSM19}.
 Part of the authors of the current paper previously proposed using biometrics in requirements elicitation interviews~\cite{spoletini2016empowering}.
 Our previous work focused on ambiguity, and remained at the research preview stage, as it evolved in the current work after pilot experiments.
-Other work in affective RE acknowledge the primary relevance of users' emotions~\cite{Sut11}, and generally focus on the application of sentiment analysis techniques to textual user feedback, for example from tweets or app reviews~\cite{GAS17,MM19}.
-Other uses of sentiment analysis in RE include the prediction of tickets escalation in customer support systems~\cite{WLD19}.
-Emotions have been also considered in early-stage RE activities, such as requirements elicitation and modelling.
+Other work, in affective RE, acknowledges the primary relevance of users' emotions~\cite{Sut11}, and generally focuses on the application of sentiment analysis techniques to textual user feedback, for example from tweets or app reviews~\cite{GAS17,MM19}.
+Other uses of sentiment analysis in RE include the prediction of ticket escalation in customer support systems~\cite{WLD19}.
+Emotions have also been considered in early-stage RE activities, such as requirements elicitation and modelling.
 For example, Colomo-Palacios et al.~\cite{CCS11} asked users to rank requirements according to Russel's Valence-Arousal theory, which is the one that we adopt in the present study.
 Other researchers leverage information regarding users' emotions gathered through psychometrics (e.g., surveys) to augment traditional requirements goal modelling approaches~\cite{TSP19,MPL15} and artefacts, such as user stories~\cite{KS17}.